chrisdo023/My-Green-Box/README.md

 ```
 will allow you to view the temperature and humidity inside of your cabinet through your browser.

-By default it binds to all interfaces on port 5000 (so pointing your browser to `http://127.0.0.1:5000` will do the trick).
+By default it binds to all interfaces on port 5000 (so pointing your browser to `http://127.0.0.1:5000` or `http://<Flask Server IP Address>:5000` will do the trick).

 ## Roadmap